Hot Flashes & Nervous System Discharge

 Under normal conditions, the nervous system disperses load across breath, movement, vascular tone, sleep, and metabolic recovery.

-In midlife, those buffers narrow.
+In perimenopause and menopause, those buffers narrow.

 When buffering collapses: